yagupta77/Notes-/README.md

 A discriminator key is the field that Mongoose uses to differentiate between documents of different discriminator models stored in the same base collection.

 By default, this field is named __t.

         The value of the discriminator key is the name you gave to the discriminator model (e.g., "Student", "Teacher", "Webinar"). const mongoose = require("mongoose");
             const { Schema } = mongoose;
           const options = { discriminatorKey: "kind", collection: "events" };
               const eventSchema = new Schema({
            title: String,
             date: Date
           }, options);
              const Event = mongoose.model("Event", eventSchema);
              Discriminators
            js
-Copy code

             const Webinar = Event.discriminator("Webinar",
              new Schema({
     url: String,
     host: String
         })
         );
              const Conference = Event.discriminator("Conference",
              new Schema({
     location: String,
     speakers: [String]
             })
        );
 📌  Documents in MongoDB

        If you save:
-js
        await Webinar.create({ title: "MongoDB 101", date: new Date(), url: "zoom.com/meet", host: "Yash" });
       await Conference.create({ title: "Tech Summit", date: new Date(), location: "Delhi", speakers: ["Alice", "Bob"] });
-Stored documents in events collection look like: json
+          Stored documents in events collection look like:
-Copy code

         {
         "_id": "652abc1...",
        "title": "MongoDB 101",
           "date": "2025-10-02T00:00:00Z",
           "url": "zoom.com/meet",
              "host": "Yash",
              "kind": "Webinar"
             }
               {
            "_id": "652abc2...",
               "title": "Tech Summit",
               "date": "2025-10-02T00:00:00Z",
                "location": "Delhi",
                    "speakers": ["Alice", "Bob"],
                        "kind": "Conference"
           }
 👉  Notice here the discriminator key is "kind", not the default __t.
 📌 Changing the Discriminator Key
-You can override the default like this: js
+       You can override the default like this:
-Copy code

         const eventSchema = new Schema({
         title: String,
          date: Date
        }, { discriminatorKey: "eventType" });
        Now MongoDB will store:
        json
-Copy code

       {
         "title": "AI Summit",
        "date": "2025-10-02",
        "eventType": "Conference"
         }
 📌                Key Points about Discriminator Keys
           Default is __t.
        Can be customized via { discriminatorKey: "customField" } in the schema options.
         The value stored is the name of the discriminator model.
        This field is automatically added by Mongoose when saving discriminator docs.
        Useful for queries (e.g., Event.find({ kind: "Webinar" })).
       ✅ In short:
    Discriminator keys are the “labels” that tell MongoDB which subtype a document belongs to when you’re using discriminators.
 They’re essential because all discriminators share the same collection.

        Use discriminatorKey in schema options to define a custom key name.
      To reclassify a document, update the key field directly (eventType).
        If you rename the discriminator key, migrate old docs accordingly.